 Sizing in Blazor TextArea Component

-you can adjust the size of the TextArea by applying specific classes:
+The size of the TextArea can be adjusted by applying the following classes:

 Property Description

-Small Add the e-small class to the input element or its container to render a smaller-sized TextArea.
+Small Add the e-small class to render a smaller TextArea.

-Bigger Add the e-bigger class to the input element or its container to render a larger-sized TextArea.
+Bigger Add the e-bigger class to render a larger TextArea.

 <div id='container'>